jcassee/angular-hypermedia/README.md

 On GET requests, links are copied from the `_links` property and embedded resources are extracted from `_embedded` and added to the context.
 Both properties are then deleted.

+Using `$load` and `$loadPaths` makes sense especially with HAL, as this makes the client robust with regard to the presence or absence of embedded resources.

 **Example:**